n-stuff/window-system/README.md

 The code is developed on Windows 10 64bit, macOS Catalina, and Ubuntu 18.04 64bit installed in a virtual machine.
 Once .NET Core is installed, samples and tests work out-of-the-box.

-To run the samples laucher use the following command:
+To run the samples launcher use the following command:
 ```
 dotnet run -p test/WindowSystem.ManualTest
 ```